 We struggle with access to good, affordable care.
-We can’t afford a comfortable house, or to start a family.
+We can’t afford housing, and we can’t afford to start a family.

 We need to talk about it.

-Wellbeing in Europe is a community effort where people from different countries meet and share ways to being well in this life.
+Wellbeing in Europe is a community effort where people from different countries meet and share ways to being well in this day and age.

-Your main goal is to organize and drive participation in an event during which participants from different socio-economic groups, educational levels, professions, ages, geographic locations will discuss matters important to their wellbeing and the state of their city, country, neighborhood, family.
+You’ll organize, facilitate and attract participants from different socio-economic groups, educational levels, professions, ages to discuss matters important to their wellbeing and the state of their city, country, neighborhood, family.

-In order to be successful, the event uses a methodology for online/ offline community building developed by Edgeryders: in short, connectors need to ensure that all the participants will have to share stories on the project community forum and interact with each other through the comments before and after the event.
-This allows us to ensure that contributions are authentic, produce a community research analysis, and eventually build a long standing network across different European countries.
+In order to be successful, the event uses a methodology for online/ offline community building developed by Edgeryders: in short, connectors need to ensure that all the participants share stories on the project’s community forum and interact with each other through the comments before and after the event.
+This creates an authentic and constructive debate to lead to a wide community research analysis, and will help us build a long standing network across different European countries.

 Your tasks will be:

 - Engage 50 people from different backgrounds in your village, town, city, country to join the community on http://edgeryders.eu, to share and post their stories on the community forum.
 The key topics for stories are: Healthcare and Social care services, Work and Prosperity, Spirituality and Morality.

 - Host a series of Virtual Cafes - online gatherings where people from other parts of your country and from other countries can meet and discuss together what they have learned from the stories that have been posted on the online community forum.
 The Cafes are announced on Facebook/ Edgeryders and other relevant channels, and the notes are posted to the forum.

 - Together with the people who you have brought into the online community and Virtual Cafes, produce the program for the local event.